 What else do you need to buy a house?

 In addition to your credit score, your lender looks at a few other factors to approve your home loan.
 They’ll review your employment situation to make sure you have steady income to make your monthly mortgage payments.

 You’ll most likely need to submit pay stubs, bank statements, W-2s, and sometimes even a verification of employment form.
 If you’re seriously considering purchasing a home, start setting these documents aside in a safe place so you have them ready to give to your lender when the time comes.

 Not only does the lender look at your financials, they’ll also check out the actual home you’re purchasing.
 Some types of loans require the house to be in a certain condition, which can take rehabilitation projects off the table.

 Before making an offer, check with your lender on what types of properties you can consider to avoid making an offer you can’t follow through on.
-The property’s appraisal also need to come in at or above your loan amount, because a lender is not able to loan more than the appraisal value.
+The property’s appraisal also needs to come in at or above your loan amount, because a lender is not able to loan more than the appraisal value.